West Highland White Terrier (Westie) Health Care & Feeding

 Pulmonary fibrosis occurs more often in Westies than in any other breed, appearing around 9 years old.
 It's a progressive lung disease where the lungs become chronically inflamed.
 Prognosis is poor.

-Other health issues in West Highland White Terriers include hernias, pyruvate kinase deficiency, liver shunt, blood-clotting disease (von Willebrand's), cancer of the bladder (transitional cell carcinoma), and heart disease (pulmonic stenosis and septal defect).
+Other health issues in West Highland White Terriers include liver shunt, lymphoma, bladder cancer, urinary stones, blood-clotting disease, and multiple heart diseases.